 After a career in investment banking in the City of London and heading up a successful election campaign at the 2010 general election, Adrian worked in Westminster for two of the 2010 intake of MPs.
 From there he moved to run a Police and Crime Commissioner campaign.

-Adrian joined the NFRN in December 2012 and was promoted to head up the newly combined Public Affairs and Communications team in January 2014.
-He leads a team of four, focused on providing internal and external communications and campaigning on issues that impact the 15,000 NFRN members across the UK and Ireland.
+Adrian joined the NFRN in December 2012 and is focused on campaigning on issues that impact the 15,000 NFRN members across the UK and Ireland.
 Adrian has an MA in International Relations from the University of Kent.

 Head of Field Operations & News